ameliaperry/SumOfSquaresOptimization.jl/README.md

 [![Build Status](https://travis-ci.org/willperry/SumOfSquaresOptimization.jl.svg?branch=master)](https://travis-ci.org/willperry/SumOfSquaresOptimization.jl)

 A Julia library to solve sums-of-squares relaxations of polynomial systems.
+This is not yet in the Julia package repository.

 ## example